Iglesia de La Campania, Quito, Ecuador

 • many drivers are uninsured

-• drivers often ignore zebra crossings
+• drivers usually ignore zebra crossings

 Always wear a seat belt.
 If you’re a passenger in a speeding vehicle, ask the driver to slow down.